limbernie/limbernie.github.io/_drafts/2018-10-14-moonraker-1-walkthrough.md

 ### Privilege Escalation

-During enumeration of `jaws`'s account, I noticed that Postfix is installed and listening locally at `25/tcp`.
+During enumeration of `jaws`'s account, I noticed that Postfix is listening locally at `25/tcp`.

 ![a161ae39.png](/assets/images/posts/moonraker-1-walkthrough/a161ae39.png)